ewalshe8/ba-media-company/README.md

 The code for this tidying set can be ran in blocks that are indicated inbetween comments on the R file, under the Step 6 heading.

+**Step 7: Analysing the Data Set - EDA - Variation Analysis

+Exploratory Data Analysis is a process whereby we generate questions about our data, search for the answers using visualisations and data modelling, and use these answers to refine our questions.
+To start this process we will look at variation, where we will look at what occurs within each variable.

+It should be noted that to run the code in this step and produce the appropriate graphs, the two lines inbetween comments should be run simulatantiously.